- Majors & Minors

 Studying away does not have to be expensive.
 There are many low-cost alternatives at Susquehanna, and financial aid is available.

 Students attending a GO Long (semester) program continue to have access to their university financial aid, and students participating in a GO Short program are also eligible for need-based aid.

 Many organizations and foundations provide funding for study abroad students of varying academic disciplines, locations of interest and more.
-If students receive a scholarship, they must report the award to the Office of Financial Aid.
+If students receive a scholarship, they must report the award to Student Financial Services.
 The office is open during regular weekday work hours.
 The phone number is 570-372-4450.

 - Choose a smaller city or a town in a rural area that will have a lower cost of living.